 If you don’t control these aspects of the inventory process, your variance could grow out of control, you’ll be 86-ing more often, and your sales and profitability could take a huge dive.
 Teach your staff how to correctly monitor liquor and pour drinks.
 Organize your invoice history.
 Use your POS system to compare sales numbers to inventory counts.
 It’s not the most enjoyable aspect of bar management, but liquor inventory could very well be the most important.

-Here at BevSpot, we’ve developed inventory software that’ll take care of this for you.
+Here at BevSpot, we’ve developed inventory software that’ll take care of this for you and fix your bar management mistakes.